Aloor Shanavas

 J. Mohamed Shanavas (born 22 April 1982), known as Aloor Sha Navas, is an Indian politician, writer, and from Tamil Nadu.
 He is currently the Deputy Secretary General of Viduthalai Chiruthaigal Katchi.
-Since 2021, he is an elected member of the Tamil Nadu Legislative Assembly representing the Nagapattinam constituency.
+Between May 2021 and April 2026, he was an elected member of the Tamil Nadu Legislative Assembly representing the Nagapattinam constituency.

 Early life and education

 Shanavas was born into a middle-class family in Aloor near Nagercoil in Kanyakumari District.
 His parents are Jainul Abideen and Raabiyath Beevi.
 He is married to Parveen.
 They have a son together.

 Politics

 In 2016, Shanavas stood for his first Tamil Nadu state legislative assembly elections from the Kunnam constituency.
 He was the joint candidate of the People's Welfare Front Alliance.
 He garnered just 19,853 votes and lost the elections to R. T. Ramachandran (politician) by a huge margin.

 In 2021, he stood for elections from the Nagapattinam Assembly constituency as the candidate for Viduthalai Chiruthaigal Katchi (VCK).
 He defeated his nearest AIADMK rival with an individual 'pot' symbol as a part of the DMK-led alliance.

+Shanavas did not contest the 2026 Tamil Nadu Legislative Assembly elections.

-Currently, he also serves as the Deputy General Secretary of VCK party, a Dravidian political party for all caste equality.
+Currently, he serves as the Deputy General Secretary of VCK party, a Dravidian political party for all caste equality.
 He is a strong follower of Thanthai Periyar, Muhammad Ismail and B.R.Ambedkar.